 b.
-So Esther called to Hatakh... and Hatakh went out to Mordekhai... to show Esther and to tell her, and to command her to go to the king, to plead to him and to entreat him for her people.
+So Esther called to Hatakh... and Hatakh went out to Mordekhai...
+And Mordekhai told him... to show Esther [the decree] and to tell her, and to command her to go to the king, to plead to him and to entreat him for her people.